UnifiedPush/specifications/specifications/android.md

 This is send when:
 * A connection is deleted from the distributor or the push server
 * The distributor log out of the push server
 * No message has been acknowledge with [org.unifiedpush.android.distributor.MESSAGE_ACK] within the last 30 days.
-The distributor MUST send a ping with [org.unifiedpush.android.connector.PING] before, to avoid unregistering a valid connection.
+The distributor MUST send a ping with [org.unifiedpush.android.connector.NEW_ENDPOINT] before, to avoid unregistering a valid connection.

-### org.unifiedpush.android.connector.PING

-The distributor can send this action to the registered application to check if a registration still exists.

-The intent MUST have the following extra:
-* token (String): This is the connection token as defined in the [Resources] supplied by the end user application during registration.
-If this token is not known by the connector, the connector will ignore this request.
-* id (String, max 100 bytes): This is the message id as defined in the [Resources].
-The connector MUST response with [org.unifiedpush.android.distributor.MESSAGE_ACK].

 ## References

 ### Internal References

+[Resources]
+[Registration Broadcast Receiver]
+[Messaging Broadcast Receiver]
+[org.unifiedpush.android.distributor.REGISTER]
+[org.unifiedpush.android.distributor.UNREGISTER]
+[org.unifiedpush.android.distributor.MESSAGE_ACK]
+[org.unifiedpush.android.connector.NEW_ENDPOINT]
+[org.unifiedpush.android.connector.REGISTRATION_FAILED]
+[org.unifiedpush.android.connector.MESSAGE]
+[org.unifiedpush.android.connector.UNREGISTERED]

 [Resources]: #resources
 [Registration Broadcast Receiver]: #registration-broadcast-receiver